 Photos can also be snapped even if all you have on hand is your phone.
-Tap someone to photograph the signed portion of the card with the gift after it’s opened, suggests Shelley Grieshop, creative writer at Totally Promotional.
+Tap someone to photograph the signed portion of the card with the gift after it’s opened, suggests Shelley Grieshop, a creative writer at Totally Promotional.
 “It’s much quicker than jotting down the style and type of gift and the names of the gifters,” she says.
 “It also eliminates the misspelling of names because the correct version will be visible on the signed card.”

 Delegate, Delegate, Delegate

 If you have bridesmaids who have a way with words, you may want to enlist them to help with your thank-you cards.
 Parlos recommends designating one or two bridesmaids to write the thank-you cards while the bride opens up the gifts.
 “This obviously saves the bride a lot of time and also is a great way to keep track of everything!” she says.
 “In the end, you save a step.”
 The host of the party can also provide blank envelopes and have guests self-address them to ensure no one is skipped or thank-you cards don’t end up at the wrong place, says Lindsey Nickel, owner and event planner of Lovely Day Events.